KediYamuk/ValorantBGVideoChanger/README.md

 # ValorantBGVideoChanger
 Replace Valorant's main menu background video.
-(WIP, unefficent coding so it will take some time.)
+(WIP xd)

 Written in Python

-You need to run this script instead of launching Riot Client, it will launch the Riot Client itself.
-It will not work if you run Riot Client first.
-(Will be fixed)
+Make sure Valorant is updated before you run the script.

 Further information will be added.